 Earlier this year the University released Pronouns and Inclusivity Guidance which covers inclusive language, pronouns and their use as well as best practice.
 Staff and students are encouraged to observe this guidance to show solidarity with our community.

 A recent project spearheaded by Student Support has helped increase the visibility of Gender-Neutral toilets on campus.
-Here you can read about where gender-neutral toilets have been implemented, the drive behind this initiative as well as the University's statement on trans equality.
+Here you can read about where gender-neutral toilets have been implemented and the drive behind this initiative.